Latest Steps to Fix QuickBooks Error 6000 80

 - Follow the instructions in QuickBooks to rebuild the company file.

-- If QuickBooks does not find any errors in the company file, but the error message still persists, then copy the company file to another location.
+- If QuickBooks does not find any errors in the company file, but the error message persists, then copy the company file to another location.

 Here are some additional tips for troubleshooting this error message: